the-write-one/Git_Tutorial/README.md

 ## Creating a Pull Request

-*Pull request* is a mechanism to share your changes and conduct reviews with the original project contributors.
+*Pull request* is a procedure to share and review your changes with the original project contributors.

 1. Open the upstream repository in the browser using the link [nobl9/writingtest](https://github.com/nobl9/writingtest).

-> 💡 The link to the original repository is also located in the tag line **forked from ...** on your forked repository page.
-(See picture at step 5 in [Finding and Forking the Test Repository](#finding-and-forking-the-test-repository) above.)
+> 💡 The link to the original repository can also be found in the tag line **forked from ...** on your forked repository page.
+(See the picture under step 5 in [Finding and Forking the Test Repository](#finding-and-forking-the-test-repository) above.)

 <img src="clone/10_Click_Pull_Request.png" width="600">